Email FacebookTwitterMenu burgerClose thin

 Other active funds focus on S&P 500 companies, but also include shares from beyond the S&P 500.
 Leveraged funds or ETFs, meanwhile, can multiply returns, but also amplify losses.
 If you’d rather bet against the S&P, inverse funds and ETFs can bring in gains when the index dives.

 As mentioned, index funds such as S&P 500 funds can help an investor increase market exposure while enjoying steady growth and returns.
-They reduce the labor required to invest in the market’s top 500 publicly-traded companies.
-In addition, since these funds are designed to track only the S&P 500, there is less management involved, and concurrently, lower fees.
+They reduce the labor required to invest in the market’s top 500 publicly traded companies.
+And since these funds are designed to track only the S&P 500, there’s less management involved, and concurrently, lower fees.

 But there are some drawbacks.
 For one, since these funds track a specific index or portion of the market, there is less flexibility.
 Second, even though index funds tend to have steady returns, these returns are modest.
 Therefore, your chances of winning big on the stock market via an index fund can be minimal.